Chapter 4. Managing LVM volume groups

-Physical volumes are combined into volume groups (VGs).
-This creates a pool of disk space out of which logical volumes can be allocated.
+A volume group (VG) is a collection of physical volumes (PVs), which creates a pool of disk space out of which logical volumes (LVs) can be allocated.

 Within a volume group, the disk space available for allocation is divided into units of a fixed-size called extents.
 An extent is the smallest unit of space that can be allocated.
 Within a physical volume, extents are referred to as physical extents.